 Ground-based plants such as Japanese Knotweed grow so rapidly and so thickly that the area beneath them becomes inhospitable to other life.
 Young trees cannot get established, and fruiting shrubs which would otherwise feed birds and mammals also cannot grow.
 Norway maples develop a thick shallow root system that prevents anything else from growing beneath them.
 Their prolific seeding ability means that new trees quickly establish any open ground, preventing the growth of more desirable species.
 Tree of Heaven is another invader with a habit of quickly colonizing open ground.

-Last summer the MLNC began an aggressive campaign to begin to manage this issue and to restore the health of the parks.
+The MLNC has begun an aggressive campaign to begin to manage this issue and to restore the health of the parks.
 We meet at least one Saturday each month (usually the third Saturday) to cut and clear invasive vines and other plants.
 The more help we have, the quicker we can accomplish our goals, so please consider joining us for a hour or two.
 While we will probably never completely eliminate the invasives threat, we hope that in a few years our efforts will be more in monitoring and less in removal.

 What else can you do?
 Do not empty garden waste into parks or wooded areas.
 Cuttings from plants such as English ivy, vinca and pachysandra can quickly take hold and overrun a park.
 Piles of cut grass or leaves smother the ground and do not allow new native vegetation to sprout.